sembozdemir/SpeechOrbView/README.md

         android:layout_width="wrap_content"
         android:layout_height="wrap_content"/>
 ```
+You can give width and height to get bigger SpeechOrbView.
+But, SpeechOrbView will be always square even though you give width and height differently.

 #### In your activity or fragment, if you want to toggle animation of SpeechOrbView when clicking, do like that below